 Coeliac UK has been working with major supermarkets to increase availability of gluten free food in stores to try and reduce the number of shops you may need to visit just to get staple items.

 The Gluten free Guarantee (GFG) is a commitment by supermarkets to having eight core items in stock across all their stores.
 These eight gluten free staple items are: white bread, pasta, cereal, flour, cereal bars, rolls, crackers and one other bread (brown or seeded).
-See which supermarkets have signed up to the GFG or are working towards it.

 If you are unsure about a particular food when you’re out shopping, you can call our helpline on 0333 332 2033 to speak to our team of food advisors and dietitians.

 Our helpline is an important part of the support we provide for anyone who needs help living gluten free or getting that all important diagnosis.
 Our expert team of dietitians and advisors offer information and support on a range of subjects.
-Details on how to join as a member can be found here.